leeyoyo49/leeyoyo49/README.md

 # Hi!
 I'm YL :sunglasses:
----

 ## About me
-- :flag-tw: A Taiwanese :flag-tw:
+- :book: A high school student in Taiwan
-- :robot_face: Currently studying  Machine Learning :robot_face:
+- 📚 Currently studying  Machine Learning
-- :book: And also web development too :book:
+- :palm_tree: And also web development too
-- :video_game: Also a gamer in loved with BTOW  :video_game:
+- :wind_chime: Also a gamer in loved with BTOW
-- :badminton_racquet_and_shuttlecock: A badminton and volleyball player :volleyball:
+- :volleyball: A badminton and volleyball player

 ---
 ## Stats